Renovamen/Renovamen/README.md

 I'm ~~a dragon lost in human world~~ trying to find a balance between research and engineering.

-- 🔭 Research-wise, I'm mainly working on topics related to exploring the capability of machines to be continual and efficient, like continual learning, meta-learning and few-shot learning.
+- 🔭 Research-wise, I'm mainly working on topics related to exploring the capability of machines to be continual, generalizable and data-efficient, like continual learning, meta-learning and few-shot learning
-- 🎯 I'm also working on cross-modal retrieval for my internship.
+- 🎯 I'm also working on vision-language learning and video understanding for my internship
-- 🚀 I'm learning to build machine learning softwares and systems.
+- 🚀 I'm learning to build machine learning softwares and systems
-- 🧐 I'm also learning TypeScript, React and Vue.
+- 🧐 I'm also learning TypeScript, React and Vue
-- 🕹️ Here are two "interesting" versions of my portfolio/cv: [portfolio.zxh.io](https://portfolio.zxh.io) and [resume.zxh.io](https://resume.zxh.io).
+- 🕹️ Here are two "interesting" versions of my portfolio/cv: [portfolio.zxh.io](https://portfolio.zxh.io) and [resume.zxh.io](https://resume.zxh.io)
-- 👾 I'm currently interested in constructing buildings in Minecraft.
+- 👾 I'm currently interested in constructing buildings in Minecraft
 - 🌭 My dream: `while(sleeping){money++;}`

 My GitHub stats (powered by [github-readme-stats](https://github.com/anuraghazra/github-readme-stats)):